 Some financial commitment from you, allows us to apply a more robust methodology.
 It’s derived from the executive search process, but it’s faster, leaner and more cost effective.
 We are finding ourselves needing to use these new techniques at all levels now to ensure we can deliver the results our clients expect.
 We work on fewer mandates from highly committed clients which allows us to invest the time needed to get the best people, knowing that our efforts and expertise will be rewarded.

 How much does it cost?

 The good news is it doesn’t cost significantly more than contingent recruitment.
 We’d be happy to discuss specifics with you personally.
-In terms of payment structure it’s typically 1/3 upon commencement of the project, 1/3 upon agreed shortlist and 1/3 upon confirmed offer and signed contract by candidate but we can sometimes alter this slightly to meet a client’s specific needs.
+Our structure is 1/3 upon commencement of the project, 1/3 upon agreed shortlist and 1/3 upon confirmed offer and signed contract by candidate.
+We occasionally adjust this to meet a client’s specific needs.
 We’d be happy to share full terms on request.

 What if you don't fill the position?

 The commitment on this is mutual and we guarantee to work with you until the position is filled.
 We may face challenges if there is a shortage of skills, but we’ll work with you to re-steer the project accordingly until we reach a result.

 If we didn’t feel certain of being able to fill the position we wouldn’t recommend this way of working and we would be honest with you at the onset.

 If you’re fed up of agencies being all guns blazing at the onset of a new recruitment project only to find that when things get tough you never hear from them, or have to do all of the chasing you’re either using the wrong agency, or contingency recruitment isn’t the solution you need.